 21) Packing Cubes.

-A fellow uber-organized travel blogger recommended these Packing Cubes.
-Another game-changer.
-They come in several different sizes, and they are quite durable.
+A fellow uber-organized travel blogger recommended these Packing Cubes, another game-changer.
+They come in several different sizes and are quite durable.

 22) Steamer.

-Pack clothes that travel well and don’t wrinkle.
-My best advice.
-But, if you must, travel with this little steamer
+Pack clothes that travel well and don’t wrinkle—that’s my best advice.
+But if you must, travel with this little steamer

 It is compact, so it is easy to pack.
 I can steam two shirts, and then it needs a refill, so it is unsuitable for bulk steaming.
 But who does bulk steaming on vacation?

-Easy to pack and great for airplanes, cold restaurants, and sleeping.
-And sometimes, even as a scarf.
+It’s easy to pack and great for airplanes, cold restaurants, sleeping, and sometimes even as a scarf.

 24) Chargers ~ Don’t forget your chargers.

 I am a big fan of charging stations when traveling.
 That way, we are all charging in one place.
-Bring several extra batteries to use if the battery loses charge and we are out and about.
+I also bring several extra batteries to use if the battery loses charge while we are out and about.

 25) Pack a good, quality camera.